missVM/alx-system_engineering-devops/0x02-shell_redirections/README.md

 project 5.
 Display the first 10 lines of etc passwd

 project 6. a script that displays the third line of the file iacta

+project 7. a shell script that creates a file named exactly